The epidemiological footprint of contact structures in models with two levels of mixing: The impact of the size distribution of closed structures and assessment of teleworking strategies

+Assuming linear growth of the number of infectious contacts per susceptible with the number of infected is often an overestimation.
+Thus, in this simulation study, we focus on having an infection rate within social structures growing sublinearly with the number of infected individuals in the structures.
+More precisely, we assume that within a household ($X=H$) or workplace ($X=W$) containing $I$ infected and $S$ susceptible individuals, the next infection occurs at rate $\lambda_X S \sqrt{I}$.

 The observed linear effect of variance on the peak size and final size of the epidemic remains valid when the model is modified to use a sublinear infection rate in households and workplaces.
-In this simulation study, we focus on having an infection rate within social structures proportional to the square root of the number of infected individuals in the structures.
 Figure \ref{fig:Variance_sqrt1} shows the effect of the variance of the workplace size distribution with fixed mean on the epidemic outcomes for several scenarios (additional results for other scenarios can be found in Figure S5 of the Online Resource).
 This impact of the variance appears to hold for all scenarios, suggesting that the effect holds true regardless of both the epidemic speed and the proportions of infections that occur within structures.
 We also confirmed the validity of this result for workplace distributions with smaller mean sizes, as illustrated in Figures S6 and S7 of the Online Resource.